 Thank you for visiting danguinn.com.
 This site is regularly being updated with various materials to show my diverse background and experience.
-I am currently happily employed at Fike Corporation and Johnson County Community College.
+I was most recently employed full-time at Fike Corporation, but still work part time at Johnson County Community College.
 The following are positions that generally describe my skillset:

 Business Systems Analyst